Devising and Detecting Phishing: Large Language Models vs. Smaller Human Models: Conclusions

 In our study, phishing emails created with specialized human models (the V-Triad) deceived more people than emails generated by large language models (GPT-4).
 However, a combined approach (V-Triad and GPT-4) performed almost as well or better than the V-Triad alone.
 Thus, semi-automation is currently useful for creating phishing emails, significantly lowering the time and knowledge threshold while providing results as good as, or even better than, manually created emails.
 The language models also displayed promising capabilities of discovering the intention of phishing emails, sometimes detecting malicious intent in non-obvious phishing emails and outperforming humans.
 The performance and stability of the four tested models (GPT-4, Claude, Bard, and LLaMA) differed significantly, with Claude providing the most stable and useful results.
 Claude also provided good recommendations for how to answer a phishing email, such as investigating the company's official website to verify a potential gift card offer.

 Our findings show that a one-size-fits-all approach is ineffective for creating phishing emails and helping users avoid being phished.
 What makes one person avoid phishing emails makes another person fall for them.
 Thus, the tactics must be personalized.
-Given a few data points, large language models excel at achieving personalization and creating content that appears tailored for the user.
-This can be used maliciously (to create high-impact phishing emails) or preventative (by creating high-impact cybersecurity awareness training).
+Large language models are highly adept at achieving this personalization, which can be used maliciously (to create high-impact phishing emails) or preventative (to create high-impact cybersecurity awareness training).
+Lastly, we demonstrated how AI can change the economic incentives of phishing attacks.
+Most notably, AI enhancement drastically reduces the cost of spear phishing attacks (personalized phishing attacks), sometimes rendering them as cheap as arbitrary mass-scale emails.
+Because of this, large language models significantly increase the incentives for launching spear phishing attacks.